bitlyfied/js-image-similarity/README.md

 http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html

-The library is only supposed to work in WebKit.
+The library is only supposed to work in latest WebKit.
+Supports for Canvas and Array.forEach is required.

 Usage
 -----